torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 The first two fields capture the location and size of the physical space, in units of filesystem blocks.
-The owner field tells scrub which metadata structure or file inode have been assigned this space.
+The owner field tells scrub which metadata structure or file ianalde have been assigned this space.
 For space allocated to files, the offset field tells scrub where the space was mapped within the file fork.